Overview

 • Wear a helmet for protection during activities such as bike riding or sports participation.

-• Take showers instead of baths, unless someone is near you.
+• Take showers instead of baths unless someone is near you.

 • Modify your furnishings: Pad sharp corners, buy furniture with rounded edges, and choose chairs that have arms to keep you from falling off the chair.
-Consider carpet with thick padding to protect you from falling.
+Consider a carpet with thick padding to protect you from falling.

 Fits first aid